 Learning to recognize candlestick patterns and read charts can improve the quality of trading decisions.

 Chart skills are a core pillar of market success.
-This overview is a first step, not a complete catalog.
+This overview is a starting point, not a complete catalog.
 Traders monitor many formations, and consistent execution takes experience and practice.

-Candlesticks are powerful, especially in the crypto market, but they work best alongside other tools rather than in isolation.
-Traders commonly use patterns to time entries and exits, look for confirmation of a broader trend before committing capital, and place stop-loss levels around obvious invalidation points (for example, beyond a recent swing high or low suggested by the pattern).
+Candlesticks can be useful, especially in crypto, but they work best alongside other tools and with clear risk rules.
+Traders often use patterns to time entries and exits, look for confirmation of a broader trend before committing capital, and place stop-loss levels around obvious invalidation points (for example, beyond a recent swing high or low suggested by the pattern).